 Marianne Engeloch, Treasurer

 Marianne Engeloch lives in Bern.
-A former teacher, she has always been passionately committed to young people.
-Together with her music-enthusiast husband, she supported young musicians for many years.
-She is very pleased to be part of the Loc.Artium association and to help shape and accompany its many projects.
+A former teacher, she has always been passionately committed to supporting young people and has, together with her music-loving husband, supported young musicians for many years.

 Erich Zumstein, Member